WorldWideTelescope/wwt-web-client/README.md

 * Grunt

 ## Getting Started
 * Install NodeJs.
-Then navigate to the bootstrap directory in a command prompt and type npm install.
+Then navigate to the webclient\bootstrap directory in a command prompt and type `npm install`.
 If you encounter an error (I always do on a clean machine), you will need to go to `%USERPROFILE%\AppData\Roaming\` and create the npm directory.
 You may also need to add `;%USERPROFILE%\AppData\Roaming\npm` to the Path (system environment variables)
 * Install the grunt client.
 Once you have installed the node_modules for the project, type 'npm install grunt-cli' from the webclient\bootstrap directory (in a command prompt).
 * Edit webclient\bootstrap\gruntfile.js and remove `'copy:webclient'` whereever you see it.
 This task copies the webclient to the worldwidetelescope web site codebase and will clutter your filesystem if you are not developing on the worldwidetelescope.org web site.
 * Run 'grunt watch' from the same command prompt.